The Ultimate Guide to Starting an Off-Leash Dog Bar Business

 Pricing Strategies That Work

 Pricing needs to reflect the premium nature of your service while remaining accessible to your target market.
-Most successful facilities charge monthly memberships between $30-60 per dog, with day passes around $15-25.
+Industry pricing for off-leash dog facilities varies by market, but monthly memberships and day passes are the two most common structures.
+Research what competitors and similar concepts charge in your area before setting prices.

 Pricing considerations: